fadwen/fadwen.github.io/README.md

 These are great as they are vendor agnostic.
 The CompTIA certs are slightly costly, especially at the beginning of your career, ranging in the $300-400 price range per certification.
 They last three years from earning if you don't get one that renews "[downstream](https://www.comptia.org/continuing-education/learn/renewing-multiple-certifications)".
 They also renew/stay current if you get other vendor's certifications - my Microsoft ones renew everything I've earned.

+There are plenty of learning sources out there, but I can't recommend [ProfessorMesser](https://www.professormesser.com/) enough for the "CompTIA Trifecta" (A/Net/Sec).
+His Youtube playlists are updated to the latest versions, comprehensive, and always free.

 ### [A+](https://www.comptia.org/certifications/a) ###
 - The industry standard certification for IT professionals starting their careers.
 It's a mile wide and an inch deep.
 It's there to introduce you to the basics of everything.
 This one takes two tests to pass, you are not A+ certified until you pass both.
 By itself, holds no weight on the resume, but will get you to the interview for entry level jobs.